 sudo dnf install nodejs npm

-Verify installtion of Node.js and npm running following command:
+Verify installation of Node.js and npm running the following command:

-Also, check nvm version and confirm installation typing:
+Also, check the nvm version and confirm installation typing:

 Step 3.
 Install Angular CLI on CentOS.